-EDUCATIONAL ASSISTANCE (EST)

-Assistance with books, fees, school supplies, and other necessary items for students enrolled in postsecondary education classes is allowable.
-Maximum expenditure is \$2000.00 per program year.
+EDUCATIONAL ASSISTANCE (EST) New 10/27/2022 Assistance with books, fees, school supplies, and other necessary items for students enrolled in postsecondary education classes is allowable.
+Maximum expenditure is \$2,000.00 per participant per program year.
+EST services plus ITA costs may not exceed \$7,000 per participant per program year.

-EDUCATIONAL TESTING (EDT)
+EDUCATIONAL TESTING (EDT) New 10/27/2022

 Assistance with educational testing required for participation in WIOA Title I activities is allowable.
 Some examples of educational testing include, but are not limited to, high school equivalency testing, state boards, national exams, and vocational testing.
 If required for employment, the costs for licenses and application fees are allowable.
-Maximum expenditure is \$500.00 per participant.
+Maximum expenditure is \$1,00.00 per participant per program year.